matt5834/course-in-a-box/modules/melody/_posts/2000-01-04-more-melodies.markdown

 ###Feedback
-Leave a comment on the topic about this lesson step [here.](http://discourse.yciw.net/t/creating-a-singable-memorable-melody/24?u=matt) What do you think might happen when your students attempt this step?
+Leave a comment on the topic about this lesson step here: <a class="btn btn-primary" target="_blank" href="http://discourse.yciw.net/t/creating-a-singable-memorable-melody/24?u=matt"><i class="fa fa-weixin"></i> Feedback</a> What do you think might happen when your students attempt this step?
 If you are doing this with your students let us know how it went!